reydelleon/civicdata.github.io/_posts/2015-03-04-gis-open-data-american-printing-house-open-street-map.md

 11. Generate a [JSON file](https://raw.githubusercontent.com/civicdata/louisville-buildings/master/blockgroups-importurl-900913.geojson) with areas of the city broken into 575 census block groups for use in Task Manager.
 12. Core CDA members load some areas of the city in preparation for the event.
 13. Organize, promote, and run Code Across event with our wonderful attendees!

+Between February 21 and March 6, 10 people have collaboratively worked on 127 areas of the city, and validated (or invalidated) 76 of those, for an estimated 90 hours of work.

 **Tweets During CodeAcross**